Let me show you how to create your own corner curtains with corner curtain rods and a corner curtain rod hack too!

 I’m not a fan of when rooms have weird window layouts, are you?
 Our master bedroom has a very weird window layout with only two corner windows.
 It’s been six months since we moved and I’ve decided it’s time to do something with this corner in our bedroom that just looks bare.
 I’m sharing how you can transform a room with corner curtains and a corner curtain rod hack.

 This is what our windows looked like without any window treatments.

 Our master bedroom is a very long room and these are the only windows.
 Because of this, I didn’t want “heavy” or large hardware.
 I wanted to keep it light and airy looking.

-My thought for the curtain rods was to have one very slim and connected corner curtain rod.
+My thought for the curtain rods was to have one very slim and connected corner curtain rod rather than two above each window.

 I looked and looked online to find an affordable way to create one long connected corner curtain rod.